Occupational Health and Safety Code

 517.93

-An employer must ensure that a worker does not drill a hole within 300 millimetres of any hole that has contained explosives.
+An employer must ensure that no drilling is performed within 300 millimetres of any hole that has contained explosives.

 Storage